jzardo/proxmox-auto-snapshot/README.md

 Simple automatic snapshots for Proxmox.

 This is a very simple but useful script I did for Proxmox snapshot automation.
-Hope it can help someone as it already did many times for me and my customrs.
+Hope it can help someone as it already did many times for me and my customers.

 If you want something more sofisticated take a look at below projetcs:
 ```